swsnu/swpp2019-team15/README.md

 - **Acceptance Test:**
   Given the question sender has chosen an pictogram for the answer and clicked the `RATE` button, the question sender should see a page displaying `Thank you.
 Your response has been successfully recorded.`

-** For Future Iterations**
+**For Future Iterations**

-There are two ways of getting questions.
-One is when the user logs in, then page displays map with map marker near the user.
-The other way is getting alarm from the user's nearby locations.
-The user can choose whether he/she will choose map marker voluntarily or getting alarms.
+Users will be able to receive or view submitted questions in two ways.
+One is when the user logs in, the page displays a map with map markers of the user's surrounding location.
+Each map marker indicates a question submitted by a user.
+The other way is by receiving notifications forwarded to users located nearby the target destination.
+The user can choose whether he/she wants to voluntarily answer queries by clicking on map markers or answer upon receiving notifications from a question sender.

 ### User Interface Requirements<br>